facebook/lexical/README.md

 When you want to change something in an Editor State, you must do it via an update, `editor.update(() => {...})`.
 The closure passed to the update call is important.
 It's a place where you have full "lexical" context of the active editor state, and it exposes access to the underling Editor State's node tree.
 We promote using `$` prefixed functions in this context, as it signifies a place where they can be used exclusively.
-Attempting to use them outside of an update will trigger a runtime error with an appropiate error.
+Attempting to use them outside of an update will trigger a runtime error with an appropriate error.
 For those familiar with React Hooks, you can think of these has having a similar functionality (except `$` functions can be used in any order).

 ### DOM Reconciler